4 Side Effects When You Play It Safe

 You feel adrenaline pumping and clarity heightened.

-Is there a better feeling than waking up, ready to seize the day and to make a difference?
+Is there a better feeling than waking up ready to seize the day and make a difference?

 How does it contrast with how you feel when you’re just going through the motions to play it safe?

-I have a firm belief that part of the reason we are put on Earth is to test the limits of our capabilities.
+I firmly believe that part of the reason we are put on Earth is to test the limits of our capabilities.

 At some level, most, if not all of us, believe we were born for significance.